 It’s never too early to buy life insurance, especially if you want to make sure your family and loved ones are taken care of in the event that something happens to you.
 Specifically, a life insurance policy can help to cover funeral costs and related expenses while also providing financial stability for your loved ones.
-Before you buy a life insurance policy, however, you’ll want to be aware of some of the most common mistakes and how to avoid them with your own policy.

 Deciding on the Wrong Type of Coverage